justinmeiners/justinmeiners.github.io/think-in-math/README.md

 A black box [leaks][5] because its brief description cannot completely determine its behavior.
 The opaque interfaces introduce [inefficiencies][8], like duplication and fragmented design.

 Most importantly for problem-solving, black boxes are rigid.
+They must explicitly reveal some dials and knobs, and hide others.
-They present a fixed level of abstraction which may be too high-level or too low-level for the problem.
+In doing so, they present a fixed level of abstraction which may be too high-level or too low-level for the problem, as well as commit to perspective of what is signal and what is noise.
+A high-level web server may provide a terrific interface for serving JSON, but be useless if one wants an interface for serving incomplete data streams, such as output from a program.
 In theory, you can always look inside the box, but in code, the abstraction level at any one time is fixed.
-They also offer only one perspective of abstraction.
-A high-level web server may provide a terrific interface for serving JSON, but be useless if one wants an interface for serving incomplete data streams, such as output from a program.

 In contrast, the word abstraction in math is nothing like hiding information.
 Here, abstraction means extracting the essential features or characteristics of something, in relation to a particular context.
 Unlike black boxes, no information is hidden.
 They don't leak in the same way.
-You are encouraged to adjust to the right level of abstraction and quickly jump between perspectives:
+You are encouraged to adjust to the right level of abstraction and quickly jump between perspectives.
+You might ask:

 - Is this problem best represented as a table?
 Or, a function?
 - Can I look at the whole system as a function?